tobyhodges/baking-novice-20230419/learners/setup.md

 ## Equipment

-You will need the following equipment to bake these sourdough cinnamon rolls:
+You will need the following equipment to bake these sourdough cardamom rolls:

 - Baking vessel, you could use one of the following:
   - 12" cast iron skillet